dwyl/hapi-auth-jwt2/README.md

 This plugin supports [authentication modes](http://hapijs.com/api#route-options) on routes.

-- `required` - requires Authorization header to be sent with every request
+- `required` - requires JWT to be sent with every request

-- `optional` - if no Authorization header is provided, request will pass with `request.auth.isAuthenticated` set to `false` and `request.auth.credentials` set to null
+- `optional` - if no JWT is provided, request will pass with `request.auth.isAuthenticated` set to `false` and `request.auth.credentials` set to null

-- `try` - similar to `optional` but invalid Authorization header will pass with `request.auth.isAuthenticated` set to false and failed credentials provided in `request.auth.credentials`
+- `try` - similar to `optional`, but invalid JWT will pass with `request.auth.isAuthenticated` set to false and failed credentials provided in `request.auth.credentials`

 ### Additional notes on key lookup functions